yoselassie99/What-does-Opportunity-Insight-Data-tell-us-about-the-racial-makeup-of-Californian-colleges-in-2000-/README.md

-# What does Opportunity Insight Data tell us about the racial makeup of Californian colleges in 2000?
+# What does Opportunity Insight Data tell us about the racial makeup of California colleges in 2000?

 ## Background
 The issue of race and college admittance has been a controversial topic for years.
-Colleges for years have placed emphasis on creating a more diverse and inclusive community that encourages ecclectic and motivated thinkers.
+Colleges for years have placed emphasis on creating a more diverse and inclusive community that encourages ecclectic and motivated [thinkers](https://www.usnews.com/education/best-colleges/articles/diversity-in-college-and-why-it-matters#:~:text=Why%20Colleges%20Value%20Diversity&text=Diverse%20college%20campuses%20offer%20more,change%20minds%20or%20shape%20ideas.)
 While this is somewhat of an uncontroversial approach to education, concerns on racial quotas and affirmative action force individuals to question whether college admittance is purely merit based or partially motivated by ethnic background.
 This is an argument frequently used when a highly accomplished student is not accepted to the university of his/her dream.
 While some fear colleges are becoming more focused on diversity than achievements, others believe colleges have a long way until achieving educational equity.

 This project will investigate the racial makeup of four year colleges and university in California from the year 2000.
 In investigating racial makeup, we want to analyze the state of California's population share per demographic as well as which direction specific universities are deviating from the state's averages.

 ## Business Question
-What does Opportunity Insight Data tell us about the racial makeup of Californian colleges in 2000?
+What does Opportunity Insight Data tell us about the racial makeup of California colleges in 2000?

 ## Data Source
 Data on racial composition in America college populations was collected through Opportunity Insight data.